-6.48 The appropriate management of water through understanding the water cycle is vital to ensuring that water quantity and quality is maintained and improved throughout the Borough.
+6.498 The appropriate management of water through understanding the water cycle is vital to ensuring that water quantity and quality is maintained and improved throughout the Borough.

-6.49 The Colne Catchment Abstraction Management Strategy produced by the Environment Agency indicates that some of Hillingdon's rivers are over abstracted, putting stress on the natural environment of these rivers. which is This a situation which is likely to be exacerbated in the future due to the effects of climate change.
+6.5049 The Colne Catchment Abstraction Management Strategy produced by the Environment Agency indicates that some of Hillingdon's rivers are over abstracted, putting stress on the natural environment of these rivers.
+This situation is likely to be exacerbated in the future due to the effects of climate change.
 The London Catchment Abstraction Management Strategy indicates that the River Crane has 'water available'.
 It is therefore important that development uses water efficiently to limit environmental stress.
-The Code for Sustainable Homes provides water efficiency standards for new homes that are already widely applied.

-6.50 Water efficiency measures should also be incorporated within nonresidential development to meet the Building Research Establishment's Environmental Assessment Method (BREEAM) requirements.
-BREEAM which is used to assess the environmental performance of new and existing non-residential buildings, and is regarded by the UK's construction and property sectors as the measure of best practice in environmental design and management.
+6.510 Water efficiency measures should also be incorporated within nonresidential development to meet the Building Research Establishment's Environmental Assessment Method (BREEAM) requirements.
+BREEAM is used to assess the environmental performance of new and existing nonresidential buildings, and is regarded by the UK's construction and property sectors as the measure of best practice in environmental design and management.

-6.51 In addition to these requirements, the eCouncil will maintain dialogue with infrastructure providers and neighbouring planning authorities to ensure an overall improvement to critical water resources, and to ensure that development proposals can be serviced without increasing the pressure on existing natural systems or prejudicing the delivery of Water Framework Directive targets.
+6.524 In addition to these requirements, the Council will maintain dialogue with infrastructure providers and neighbouring planning authorities to ensure an overall improvement to critical water resources, and to ensure that development proposals can be serviced without increasing the pressure on existing natural systems or prejudicing the delivery of Water Framework Directive targets.

-6.52 Groundwater resources are relied on for an adequate supply of fresh, clean drinking water.
-The Environment Agency (EA) has identified and mapped a number of these resources according to their significance and vulnerability to pollutants, with categories including Source Protection Zones (1-3), Safeguard Zones and Water Protection Zones.
+6.532 Groundwater resources are relied on for an adequate supply of fresh, clean drinking water.
+The Environment Agency has identified and mapped a number of these resources according to their significance and vulnerability to pollutants, with categories including Source Protection Zones (1-3), Safeguard Zones and Water Protection Zones.
 The Environment Agency advocates a risk based approach to the protection of these groundwater resources, as set out in the document 'Groundwater Protection: Policy and Practice' and this approach will be taken into account in the planning process.